ROLL 47. S.K.A.R.E. Excursion to Patchewollock, 8-10th June 1968. Flinders St. Station, 16th June 1968.

 47-11.
 Patchewollock.
 S.K.A.R.E. or Steam Klub (sic) And Railway Enthusiasts was started up by a bunch of teenage rail-fans frustrated at the lack of involvement in the running of excursions by younger bloods.
 This was our first (and last) excursion and we chose Patchewollock because few of us had been there and we could do it over a long weekend.
 We organised with the Railways to have attached to the regular goods to Patchewollock, a Victorian and South Australian Railways Joint Rolling Stock First Class sleeper coach.
 One of us, Andrew Cook, even printed our own tickets.

 47-12.
 Patchewollock.
 To mark the occasion and the joy we felt at our impending departure from Patchewollock, we glued letters to the back of the Z-van that said: “Patchewollock Mixed, June 1968”.
-That’s a young Lance Adams, now a driver with Connex and Puffing Billy, caught in the act.
+That’s a young Lance Adams, now a senior driver with Metro Trains Melbourne and a driving instructor with Puffing Billy, caught in the act.
 We spotted the sign on the Z-van for quite a few months afterwards in our travels around the state.

 47-13.
 Y133.
 Minyip.